-- 4.1 Dishonesty associated with the Academy or the role being undertaken: - a) Theft of property belonging to the Academy, contractor, an employee or student, or member of the public. - b) Deliberate falsification of timesheets or expenses claims for pecuniary advantage. - c) Demanding or accepting monies or other considerations as a bribe for the use of Academy property, provision of Academy service or the showing of favour on behalf of the Academy. - d) Falsification of any information given on an application form for a post to gain advantage whether pecuniary or otherwise. - e) Failure to disclose criminal convictions not exempt under the terms of the Rehabilitation of Offenders Act, 1975. - f) Falsification of registration of pupils or students for pecuniary gain. - g) Ordering any goods or services on behalf of the Trust from a supplier in which you or a relative have a personal interest (whether financial or not) without declaring that interest or obtaining permission. - 4.2 Deliberate refusal to carry out a reasonable, lawful and safe instruction or the normal agreed defined duties of the post. - 4.3 Gross negligence in failing to attend or to carry out the agreed duties of the post. - 4.4 Wilfully ignoring responsibilities/instructions thus placing other employees/students in danger e.g. ignoring handling instructions/safety regulation in respect of radioactive materials or other hazardous substances. - 4.5 Being unfit to perform duties associated with the post as a result of taking drugs (other than in accordance with medical advice) or taking alcohol. - 4.6 Wilful unauthorised disclosure of information (classed as confidential), by employees who, in the course of their duties, have access to such information which, by its release, could be harmful to the Academy, other employees or students. - 4.7 Acts of violence or vandalism in the course of employment: - a) Malicious damage to property belonging the Academy, contractors, other employees or student's property. - b) Actual physical violence towards members of the Academy staff, governors, parents, students, other members of the public inside or outside of work. - 4.8 Sexual misconduct at work: - a) Sexual misconduct, whether criminal or not; - b) Sexual relations with students. - 4.9 Off duty misconduct:
+4.1 Dishonesty associated with the Academy Trust or the role being undertaken, including but not limited to:

+- a) Theft of property belonging to the Academy Trust, any contractor, employee or student, or a member of the public. - b) Deliberate falsification of timesheets or expenses claims for pecuniary advantage. - c) Demanding or accepting monies (or other forms of consideration) as a bribe for the use of Academy Trust property, provision of Academy Trust services or the showing of favour on behalf of the Academy Trust. - d) Falsification of any information given on an application form for a post to gain advantage whether pecuniary or otherwise. - e) Failure to disclose criminal convictions (not exempt) under the terms of the Rehabilitation of Offenders Act, 1975. - f) Falsification of registration of pupils or students for pecuniary gain. - g) Ordering any goods or services on behalf of the Academy Trust from a supplier in which you or a relative have a personal interest (whether financial or not) without first declaring that interest or obtaining prior written permission from the Academy Trust.

+4.2 Deliberate and/or unreasonable refusal to carry out a reasonable, lawful and safe instruction or the normal agreed defined duties of the post.

+4.3 Gross negligence in, or failing to attend or to carry out the agreed duties of the post.

+4.4 Wilfully ignoring responsibilities/instructions by the Academy Trust, thus placing other employees/students in danger e.g.

+ignoring handling instructions/safety regulation in respect of radioactive materials or other hazardous substances.

+4.5 Being unfit to perform duties associated with the post as a result of taking drugs (other than in accordance with medical advice) or drinking alcohol.

+4.6 Wilful unauthorised disclosure of information (classed as confidential), by employees who, in the course of their duties, have access to such information which, by its release, could be harmful to the Academy Trust, other employees or students.

+4.7 Acts of violence or vandalism during the course of employment, including but not limited to:

+a) Malicious damage to property belonging to the Academy Trust, any contractors, other employees or student's property.

+- b) Actual physical violence towards members of the Academy Trust staff, governors, parents, students, other members of the public inside or outside of work. - 4.8 Sexual misconduct at work, including but not limited to: - a) Sexual misconduct (whether criminal or not); and - b) Sexual relations or inappropriate relationships with students.